cfrist/wildfirecommons-documentation/docs/jupyter/jupyterhub.md

-# NDP JupyterHub
+# JupyterHub

-[NDP JupyterHub](https://ndp-jupyterhub.nrp-nautilus.io/hub/spawn) service (hosted by NRP's [Nautilus](https://docs.nationalresearchplatform.org/userdocs/jupyter/jupyterhub-service/)) allows users to develop their workflows in a user-friendly environment.
+JupyterHub service (hosted by NRP's [Nautilus](https://docs.nationalresearchplatform.org/userdocs/jupyter/jupyterhub-service/) and JupyterLite for our industry collaborators) allows users to develop their workflows in a user-friendly environment.

 ## Set Up
 !!! info